drewreeve/dotfiles/README.markdown

 * **git**.
 Obvious one :) I haven't had to use mercurial or svn in a long time so this is the only vcs I customize.
 * **rbenv/chruby**.
-I use ruby a lot so I have things set up such that rbenv or chruby get set up automatically if they're detected in `$PATH`.
+I use ruby a lot so I have things set up such that rbenv or chruby get set up automatically if they're detected in `$PATH`. _Currently if both are installed rbenv is favoured._

 ## Requirements